lcpp-org/RustBCA/README.md

   * Gauss-Mehler quadrature,
   * Gauss-Legendre quadrature,
   * Mendenall-Weller quadrature,
-  * or the MAGIC algorithm.
+  * or the MAGIC algorithm (for certain screened Coulomb potentials only).
 * Input files use the [TOML] format, making them both human-readable and easily parsable.
 * RustBCA generates user-friendly, context-providing error messages, which help pinpoint the cause of errors and provide suggested fixes to the user.
 * The simulation results are comma-delimited (`csv` format) and include:
   * the energies and directions of emitted particles (reflected ions and sputtered atoms),
   * the final positions of implanted ions,
+  * displacements,
   * full trajectory tracking for both the incident ions and target atoms,
   * and many other parameters such as position of origin of sputtered particles and energy loss along trajectories.
 * Optionally, the code can produce energy-angle and implantation distributions when built with the `--features distributions` flag and disable space-intensive particle list output with `--features no_list_output`.